KhronosGroup/Khronosdotorg/api/opencl/resources.md

 *   [OpenCL .Net](http://sourceforge.net/projects/openclnet/) - .Net bindings for OpenCL 1.2
 *   [OpenCL binding for Erlang](https://github.com/tonyrog/cl) - Erlang OpenCL binding
 *   [PyOpenCL](http://mathema.tician.de/software/pyopencl) - PyOpenCL is a complete, object-oriented language binding of OpenCL to Python.
 It has full documentation available and is licensed under the liberal MIT license.
+*   [OpenCL binding for Ruby](https://github.com/Nanosim-LIG/opencl-ruby) - opencl_ruby_ffi is a complete OpenCL binding of OpenCL to Ruby.
+It is entirely written in Ruby using FFI.

 ## Libraries and Frameworks with OpenCL Acceleration